ivanursul/ivanursul/articles-categories/java.md

 Over the past few years I realized that I spend less and less time writing code in Java and more time doing non-technical things like reading emails.

-I decided to create a separate place in my blog, where Java world will be covered, so I will start with covering basic things and will continue with more sophisticated, edge-cased articles about the Java world.
+So I decided to create a separate page for writing posts about Java.

 ### <a href="#collections" name="collections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Collections

 Collections in Java is a framework that gives an API for working with a group of objects.
 You perform different kinds of operations like searching, sorting, insertion, removing.
-Some collections are good for one operations, while other collections are good for other operations.
+Some collections are good for one operations, while others are good for other operations.

 * [Lists](https://ivanursul.com/articles/java/lists)
 * [Sets](https://ivanursul.com/articles/java/sets)